 The Hierarchy of Ecosystems

-All ecosystems have a feeding hierarchy.
-The hierarchy includes an energy source (e.g., the sun) and producers, consumers, decomposers and non-living chemicals such as minerals and other elements.
+All ecosystems have a feeding hierarchy, consisting of an energy source like the sun, and producers, consumers, decomposers and nonliving chemicals such as minerals and other elements.
 These components depend on one another.

-Earth is thought to have over 10 million different species of life, and ecosystems depend on such biodiversity for survival.
-Because each organism in an ecosystem has a purpose (i.e., a niche), the loss of just one species from an ecosystem could significantly shift the balance.
-According to the Environmental Protection Agency, “recent studies suggest that reductions in biodiversity can alter both the [size] and the stability of ecosystems.”
+Earth is thought to have over 10 million different species, and ecosystems depend on such biodiversity for survival.
+Because each organism in an ecosystem has a purpose (known as a niche), the loss of just one species could significantly shift the balance.
+Studies have shown that changes in biodiversity can affect both the size and stability of an ecosystem.

-If biodiversity in an ecosystem declines, the system may become more susceptible to environmental occurrences such as drought and other problems such as disease and pests.
-For example, tropical rain forests are complex ecosystems full of biodiversity.
-Plants and animals in a rain forest thrive because of the natural balance of the ecosystem.
-When a rain forest ecosystem is altered to support a banana farm, pest problems abound.
+If biodiversity declines, the ecosystem may become more susceptible to environmental issues like drought, as well as disease and pests.
+For example, tropical rainforests are complex ecosystems full of biodiversity, and so plants and animals thrive there.
+But when a rainforest is altered to support a banana farm, pest problems abound.